 Used Car: 2012 Toyota 4Runner Review

-The 2012 Toyota 4Runner has a good reliability rating for its class and reviewers said it’s capable off-road, though they were let down by its sloppy handling on pavement.
+The 2012 Toyota 4Runner is capable off-road, test drivers say, though they were let down by its sloppy handling on pavement.

 The 2012 Toyota 4Runner is ranked:

 The 2012 Toyota 4Runner is equipped with a V6 engine that reviewers agreed has plenty of power, though some said it can be noisy at times.
 They added that the 2012 4Runner’s standard five-speed automatic transmission is sometimes slow to respond to driver inputs when more power is needed.
 Rear-wheel drive is standard, while part-time and full-time four-wheel drive systems are available, depending on the trim.
 Fuel economy is rated at 17/23 mpg city/highway, according to the EPA, which is similar to what other midsize SUVs get.
 The 2012 4Runner was regarded as a capable off-road SUV when it was new.
 Reviewers said the 4Runner rides fairly comfortably on paved roads, but can lose its composure over bigger bumps.
 Most agreed that the 4Runner’s handling could be more composed, and disliked its vague steering and noticeable nosedive under moderate braking.